Lojzka Bratuž

 Lojzka Bratuž (19 June 1934 - 4 May 2019) was a Slovenian literary historian, linguist, slavicist, university professor, and cultural worker.
 She was a significant figure in preserving and promoting Slovene language, literature, and culture in the Slovene minority community of the Friuli‑Venezia Giulia region.

 Childhood

 Lojzka Bratuž was born on 19 June 1934 in Gorizia, then in Kingdom of Italy, into a culturally committed and nationally conscious Slovene family.
 Her mother Ljubka Šorli (1910–1993), was a poet, writer, and a shop assistant.
 She wrote poems and stories in Slovenian that were published in illegal Slovenian publications in Fascist Italy or in Yugoslavia, where Slovenians were not persecuted.
 Her father Lojze Bratuž (1902–1937) was a celebrated choirmaster, composer, and teacher.
 He resisted Fascist Italianization, leading church choirs in Slovene‑speaking areas of the Slovene Littoral.
-In November 1936 her brother Andrej Bratuž (1936–2011), who latter become a publicist, professor and composer, was born.
+In November 1936 her brother Andrej Bratuž (1936–2011), who later become a publicist, professor and composer, was born.